donejs/donejs/tutorials/srchr.md

 ## Installing the Srchr

-You can install Srchr in two ways:
+You can install Srchr by using steal's [steal.get getjs] or via the [git repository](https://github.com/jupiterjs/srchr).

-1. By using built in script for installing of JavaScriptMVC apps and plugins - getjs
-2. By cloning it from the [git repository](https://github.com/jupiterjs/srchr)

 ### 1. Installing with getjs

-Simplest way to install Srchr is to use the built in getjs script.
-You can use it like this:
+The simplest way to install Srchr is to use the built in getjs script:

     > ./js steal/getjs srchr

-It will download whole application complete with dependencies.
+It will download the whole application complete with dependencies.

 ### 2. Installing via git